ragalayaswara/jflexrepo/README.md

 my_cup.cup- Contains the grammar for the language my_jflex.flex-Contains the lexical symbols for the grammar sym.java and parser.java- these files are generated from the cup and flex files and used to generate the abstract syntax tree

+My contribution in the above project is as follows:
+-Grammar for some expressions
+-Parsing if else and while loop conditions and creating the abstract syntax tree -Doing the live variable analysis for assignment, infix expressions and if else blocks and printing the equations.